dave-beings/beings-marketing/strategy/2025-quarterly-objectives.md

 ## Tactics explained: Building the audience

+### Off-Platform Newsletter Strategy

-Focus on building an audience through an off-platform newsletter.
-We will use Substack for this as its best for:
+Focus on building an audience through an off-platform newsletter using **Substack** as the primary platform.

+**Why Substack is optimal for our approach**:
-1. Building a subscriber base of loyal market researchers.
+1. **Building a subscriber base of loyal market researchers** - Direct relationship with audience
-2. Producing in-depth, regular newsletters or exclusive content.
+2. **Producing in-depth, regular newsletters** - Platform designed for substantial content
-3. Long-term audience engagement is a priority.

-### Why build the newsletter off-platform?

-Go where this audience is already 'hanging out'.
-Capitalise on existing audiences on external platforms as a means of reaching our audience when they aren't actively searching for specific solutions.
+3. **Long-term audience engagement** - Built-in features for subscriber retention and growth

+### Strategic Rationale: Off-Platform Approach

+**Core Principle**: Go where our audience is already 'hanging out' rather than trying to pull them to our owned properties.

-1. Discoverability & trust building
+#### **1. Discoverability & Trust Building**
-   1. Audience are likely to be actively browsing here for knowledge and insights.
-Content can appear more credible when it’s published on respected platforms (transfer of trust)
+- Research professionals actively browse Substack for industry knowledge and insights
+- Content appears more credible when published on respected platforms (transfer of trust)
-2. Network effect
+- Reduces barriers to initial engagement compared to gated company content

+#### **2. Network Effect & Algorithmic Amplification**
+- Platform algorithms recommend content to similar audiences
-   1. More scope for community engagement.
-Content gets recommended by platform algorithms, comments and discussions increase visibility
+- Comments and discussions increase organic visibility
+- Cross-pollination with other research industry newsletters

-3. Indirect Influence
+#### **3. Indirect Influence & Brand Building**
-   1. Creates familiarity before need arises.
-By contributing to external communities, it helps position Beings as a contributor to the industry
+- Creates familiarity before purchase need arises
+- Positions Beings as thought leader and industry contributor
+- Builds personal brand for founders alongside company brand

+**Expected Outcome**: Higher engagement rates and more qualified subscribers compared to traditional company newsletter approach.

 ## Key traffic drivers: